andreipfeiffer/manifesto/README.md

   Avoid explaining **`why`** or **`how`** in the commit subject.
 It should only describe **what** the commit is doing.

 - **Commit body can explain the `why`**
-  Sometime it helps to highlight **why** we created the commit.
+  Sometimes it helps to highlight **why** we created the commit.
 This can be described in the commit body.

 - **Don't explain the `how` in the commit message**
   You should never describe **how** you implemented a specific commit.
 You have the code diff for that.